stlaz/kube-enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 This behavior mirrors what would happen if an image was not present on the node (as opposed to present, but yet to be authorized with the credentials present).

-This will be enforced for both `IfNotPresent` and `Never` policies with the exception for images that were pre-loaded on the node and the kubelet does not track them.
-An administrator will be allowed to modify this behavior so that only a specified subset of these pre-loaded images can be pulled without re-authenticating.
+This will be enforced for both `IfNotPresent` and `Never` policies.

+Kubelet configuration will give the administrator the ability to choose how pre-loaded images should be verified:
+1. *Do not* allow access to *any* pre-loaded images without verification.
+2. Only allow access to a *specific list* of pre-loaded images without verification.
+3. *Allow* access to *all* pre-loaded images without verification (default behavior).

+The administrator will also have a choice to allow access to all images without verification - this is the default behavior without this feature - kubelet configuration field `noPullImageSecretRecheck`.

-**TODO**: describe the kubelet configuration option for allow-listing images
+**TODO**: describe the kubelet configuration option for allow-listing images **TODO**: do we want to allow disabling the feature (== reverting back to the old behavior)?

-The goal is to enable this new behavior by default with an option to revert to the old one by using a kubelet configuration field `noPullImageSecretRecheck`.
+During development, this feature will be guarded by a feature gate.

 *** The issue and these changes improving the security posture without requiring the forcing of pull always, will be documented in the kubernetes image pull policy documentation. ***